lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

 ## introduction to the DAMapping framework

-The following practices can easily considered as good practices when it comes to writing bean mapping code (I am open to challenge on this subject).
+The following practices can easily be considered as good practices when it comes to writing bean mapping code (I am open to challenge on this subject).

 * use one class for each mapping from one type to another and compose these classes (SOC, KISS, re-usability)
 * use an interface and an implementing class for each mapping and do not use static code (better testability)
 * leverage the Inversion-of-control and dependency injection framework in place within the application if there is any (optional but obviously a good practice)

-To help the developer implement them as easily as possible, DAMapping provides an set of [annotations](https://github.com/lesaint/damapping/tree/master/core-parent/annotations/src/main/java/fr/javatronic/damapping/annotation) and an Annotation Processor.
+To help the developer implements them as easily as possible, DAMapping provides a set of [annotations](https://github.com/lesaint/damapping/tree/master/core-parent/annotations/src/main/java/fr/javatronic/damapping/annotation) and an Annotation Processor.
 They compose the foundation element of the DAMapping stack.
 It is called the `DAMapping framework`.

 >the term "framework" is fundamental here as a difference between DAMapping and existing tools.
 Look at Martin Fowler's widely shared [definition of libraries and frameworks](http://martinfowler.com/bliki/InversionOfControl.html).